ceramicnetwork/docs/docs/run/nodes/nodes.md

 ## Running the Daemon

 The js-ceramic node is run as a daemon using Docker or Node.js.
 By default, Ceramic will run an in-process IPFS node on start and will connect to the Clay testnet.

+**Configuration**
-Configuration options for the Ceramic daemon can be viewed from the Ceramic CLI with `ceramic daemon --help` and from the js-ceramic source code here [https://github.com/ceramicnetwork/js-ceramic/blob/develop/packages/cli/src/bin/ceramic.ts](https://github.com/ceramicnetwork/js-ceramic/blob/develop/packages/cli/src/bin/ceramic.ts).
+Configuration options for the Ceramic daemon can be viewed from the Ceramic CLI with `ceramic daemon --help` and from the [js-ceramic source code](https://github.com/ceramicnetwork/js-ceramic/blob/develop/packages/cli/src/bin/ceramic.ts).
+The daemon can be configured with a JSON file which is created on start and located at `$HOME/.ceramic/daemon.config.json`.
+You may also use command line flags, but note that they are deprecated.

 #### IPFS Out-of-process